 2. The first meeting of the Conference of the Parties shall be convened by the Secretary-General of the United Nations no later than one year after the entry into force of this Agreement.
 Thereafter, ordinary meetings of the Conference shall be held at regular intervals to be determined by the Conference at its first meeting.

 3. The Conference of the Parties shall by consensus adopt at its first meeting rules of procedure for itself and its subsidiary bodies, financial rules governing its funding and the funding of the secretariat and any subsidiary bodies, and thereafter rules of procedure and financial rules for any further subsidiary body that it may establish.

-4. Option A: As a general rule, the decisions of the Conference of the Parties shall be taken by consensus, unless otherwise provided for in this Agreement.
-If all efforts to reach consensus have been exhausted, the procedure established in the rules of procedure adopted by the Conference shall apply.
+Until such time as the rules of procedure have been adopted, the rules of procedure of the intergovernmental conference on an international legally binding instrument under the United Nations Convention on the Law of the Sea on the conservation and sustainable use of marine biological diversity of areas beyond national jurisdiction shall apply.

-Option B: As a general rule, the decisions of the Conference of the Parties shall be taken by consensus, unless otherwise provided for in this Agreement.
-If all efforts to reach consensus have been exhausted, decisions of the Conference of the Parties on questions of substance shall be taken by a two-thirds majority of the Parties present and voting and decisions on questions of procedure shall be taken by a majority of the Parties present and voting.
+4. Except as otherwise provided in paragraph 3 of this article and article 19 bis of this Agreement, decisions and recommendations of the Conference of the Parties shall be adopted by consensus.
+If all efforts to reach consensus have been exhausted, decisions and recommendations of the Conference of the Parties on questions of substance shall be adopted by a two-thirds majority of the Parties present and voting, and decisions on questions of procedure shall be adopted by a majority of the Parties present and voting.

 5. The Conference of the Parties shall monitor and keep under review the implementation of this Agreement and, for this purpose, shall: